whatsapp

 Car finance for self-employed with bad credit

-At Carplus, we help self-employed customers with bad credit get approved for car finance.
-You might worry that missed payments, defaults, or a County Court Judgment (CCJ) will hold you back.
-They won’t, not with the right help.
+At Carplus, we help self-employed people with bad credit get approved for car finance every day.
+You might worry that missed payments, defaults, or a County Court Judgment (CCJ) will hold you back, and it's true that bad credit usually means a higher interest rate and a closer look at your proof of income.
+But the door isn't closed, and it's something we help you navigate from the start.

-We work with lenders who understand bad credit.
-They look at your full situation, not just your credit score.
+We work with a panel of lenders who understand bad credit and look at your full situation, not just your credit score.
 Some of our customers have no credit history at all.
-If you’re just starting out or recovering from financial issues, we can still provide finance that works for you.
+If you're just starting out or recovering from financial difficulties, we can still find a used car finance deal or new car finance deal that works for you — even with bad credit.

-We might suggest a guarantor, someone close to you, like a family member, who supports your finance application.
-This can strengthen your case and help you secure the car you need.
-Many of our clients use their car loan to build trust with lenders and improve their credit score over time.
+We might also suggest a guarantor — someone close to you, like a family member — who supports your application.
+This can lower the interest rate offered, strengthen your case, and help you secure the car you need.
+Many of our clients use their car loan to improve their credit score over time.

 If you're getting car finance when you’re self-employed, a few simple actions can make a big difference.